malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 control as the sole source of legitimate force.
 The book The Narrow Corridor and its "Shackled Leviathan" is a really enlightening window into this concept.

-But there is one, and only one, truth about reality which politics has to contend with: Change.
+But there is one, and only one, reality which politics has to contend with:
+Change.

-I feel like there's no reason to argue this, that there's no one that disagrees, but it would behoove me to at least provide a little evidence for this.
+I feel like there's no reason to argue this, that no one can disagree, but it would behoove me to at least provide a little evidence for this.

 You grow old.
 New people are born.
 They will say new words, come up with new concepts, dress differently, live differently, and invent new things.
 They will